ABOUT THE CENTER

 WBC was formed in 2009 in order to share the Tibetan Buddhist teachings and meditation practices propagated by Trungpa Rinpoche with friends and neighbors in Westchester County, New York.
 We also offer in-depth, text-based courses, and periodically host visiting Tibetan teachers and other noteworthy speakers, movies and other events.

-Today, the Center is led by three senior students of Rinpoche: Jane and Derek Kolleeny and John Baker.
-Gene Bobker frequently leads meditation instruction.
-Teaching according to the perspective of Trungpa Rinpoche, WBC teachers emphasize an experiential Buddhism, one focused on ordinary, daily life.
+Today, the Center is led by four senior students of Rinpoche: Jane and Derek Kolleeny, John Baker and Gene Bobker.
+Teaching according to the perspective of Trungpa Rinpoche, all of WBC's teachers emphasize an experiential Buddhism, one focused on ordinary, daily life.
 New and seasoned practitioners of all traditions are welcome!

 LEARN TO MEDITATE AND BUDDHIST TEACHINGS IN WESTCHESTER, NY